cogac/BachMatch/README.md

 das alles wird in einem k8s ausgefuehrt. ]

-### Structure

 The foundation of our application is established by our professor, based on the Kappa Architecture and utilizing Apache Spark as the central technology.
 Below is an overview of the implementation and modifications:

 #### Application Overview

-Our application is designed to match students with suitable academic supervisors through a sophisticated data processing pipeline.
-The key components and technologies involved are as follows:
+The key components and technologies we used are as follows:

 1. **Node.js Express Web App**:
    - Provides a user interface for students to submit their research titles and abstracts.